xNS5/wcag-reference/README.md

 * getLinkToCriterion(version, chapter, section, subsection) -- returns a URL to the WCAG success criteria matching the chapter, section, and subsection within the specific WCAG version.
 The version is a string, the rest are integers.

+* getCriterionByLevel(version, level) -- creates a list of WCAG success criterion with the desired level (A-AAA).

 * getCriterionData(version, chapter, section, subsection) -- returns an object containing the success criterion id, handle (e.g. '2.1.1 Keyboard'), quick reference URL, detailed reference URL, success criteria level (1-3 -> A-AAA), and a url to the WCAG itself.
 The first input is a string, the rest are integers.

 * getTechniqueData(version, technique) -- returns an object containing the technique description, group ID, and group page.
 Both inputs are strings (see below for an example).